On the role of higher-order interactions towards first synchronization time: Choice of and numerical integration

-In contrast to the steady state $r_{\rm ss}$, the value of $\tau$ varies substantially with respect to $u_0$, and can be partly attributed to the singularity in the integrand as $u_0\rightarrow 0$.
-Therefore, to tackle this integral numerically, Eq.~\eqref{u-integral} is re-written as
+The value of $\tau$ varies substantially with respect to $r_0^2$, and can be partly attributed to the singularity in the integrand.
+Therefore, to tackle this integral, Eq.~\eqref{u-integral} is rewritten as

-where $G(u)=(1-u)(\epsilon_1 + \epsilon_d u ^{(d-1)})-2$.
-Clearly, the first term can be integrated analytically, and it captures the effect of the divergence at $u=0$, which turns out to be logarithmic in nature.
-On the other hand, the second term can be integrated using simple numerical techniques since $H_2(u)$ does not diverge as $u\rightarrow 0$; see Fig.~\ref{integrand_plots}.
+where $G(u)=(1-u)(\epsilon_1 + \epsilon_d u ^{(d-1)})-2$ and $u=r^2$.
+Clearly, the first term can be integrated analytically, and it captures the effect of the divergence, which turns out to be logarithmic in nature.
+On the other hand, the second term can be integrated using simple numerical techniques since it does not diverge; see Fig.~\ref{integrand_plots}.

-Subsequently, the curves in Fig.~\ref{r0_vary} demonstrate the variation of $\tau$ as a function of $r_0$, calculated using the expression in Eq.~\eqref{final_u_form}, and it is observed that $\tau$ increases sharply with decreasing $r_0$.
-Therefore, without loss of generality, $r_0=10^{-2}$ is chosen as the lower limit of the integral and the initial value of the order parameter dynamics in the rest of the article.
-This choice does not change the qualitative behavior of the system, as is demonstrated by Figs.~\ref{r0_m3} and \ref{r0_m4}, for the parameter set demonstrated in Fig.~\ref{d_vary_e1_6_ed_5_a}.
+Subsequently, the curves in Fig.~\ref{r0_vary} demonstrate the variation of $\tau$ as a function of $r_0$, where it is observed that $\tau$ increases sharply with decreasing $r_0$.
+More importantly, although the absolute value of the FST depends sensitively on $r_0$, the qualitative non-monotonic dependence of the FST on the interaction order remains unchanged across different choices of $r_0$, as demonstrated in Figs.~\ref{r0_m3} and \ref{r0_m4}.
+Therefore, without loss of generality, $r_0=10^{-2}$ is chosen as the initial value of the order parameter dynamics in the paper.